 by Matt Slick

-According to the Church of Jesus Christ of Latter-day Saints (the Mormons), the Law of Eternal Progression is the teaching that men move from being spirit children of God in the pre-existence, to gaining physical bodies here on earth, and finally after death people enter into one of the three levels of heaven: Tellestial, Terrestrial, and Celestial.
+According to the Church of Jesus Christ of Latter-day Saints (the Mormons), the Law of Eternal Progression is the teaching that men move from being spirit children of God in the pre-existence to gaining physical bodies here on earth, and finally after death, people enter into one of the three levels of heaven: Telestial, Terrestrial, and Celestial.
 In Mormonism, every person who exists first had an existence prior to being born here on earth.
-Depending on the behavior in that pre-existence, spirit beings are born here on earth, some to Mormon families and some to other families elsewhere on earth.
-According to Mormon teaching, the goal is to live a life worthy enough of being exalted to godhead.
+Depending on the behavior in that pre-existence, spirit beings are born here on earth--some to Mormon families and some to other families elsewhere on earth.
+According to Mormon teaching, the goal is to live a life worthy enough of being exalted to godhood.

 Please consider the following quotes from Mormon sources.